chef/chef-web-docs/content/aws_marketplace.md

 ## Post-Installation

-1. Navigate to the AWS deployment "output" tab and locate the Chef Automate URL, user name, and password.
+1. Navigate to the AWS deployment **output** tab and locate the Chef Automate URL, user name, and password.
 You will need these in the next steps.

 ![AWS Chef Automate deployment output tab contains your instance URL, user name, and password ](/images/OutputPage.png "Output Page")